 Introduction: Miniature Gem Tree

-These adorable little gem trees are perfect for fairy gardens, small rock collections, and would make a wonderful gifts.
-They are easy and quick to make, and they are a great conversation piece.
+These adorable little gem trees are perfect for fairy gardens and small rock collections, and make wonderful gifts.
+They're easy and quick to make, and are a great conversation piece!

 •small vice (optional)

 •bottle cap (or small dish to hold glue)

 •one tumbled rock, approx. 1-1.5 inches wide (for the base)

 Take one of the pieces and folded in half loosely.